Experimental Observation of Acceleration-Induced Thermality: Abstract

 \section{Abstract}

 We examine the radiation emitted by high energy positrons channeled into silicon crystal samples.
 The positrons are modeled as semiclassical vector currents coupled to an Unruh-DeWitt detector to incorporate any local change in the energy of the positron.
 In the subsequent accelerated QED analysis, we discover a Larmor formula and power spectrum that are both thermalized by the acceleration.
-As such, these systems will explicitly exhibit thermalization of the detector energy gap at the celebrated Fulling-Davies-Unruh temperature.
-Our derived power spectrum, with a nonzero energy gap, is then shown to have an excellent statistical agreement with high energy channeling experiments and therefore provides evidence for the very first observation of the Unruh effect in a non-analogue system.
+Thus, these systems explicitly exhibit thermalization of the detector energy gap at the celebrated Fulling-Davies-Unruh (FDU) temperature.
+Our derived power spectrum, with a nonzero energy gap, is then shown to have an excellent statistical agreement with high energy channeling experiments and also provides a method to directly measure the FDU temperature.
+We also investigate the Rindler horizon dynamics and confirm that the Bekenstein-Hawking area-entropy law is satisfied in these experiments.
+As such, we present the evidence for the first observation of acceleration-induced thermality in a non-analogue system.